Finding a place to live

 There are many online ad spaces that collect ads from other ad spaces and landlords that can be used to find a place to live.
 We have chosen to only link to ad spaces where landlords place their ads directly toghether with their contact information and that are free of change to use.

 Note!
 Many of the ads in these websites are only posted in Swedish but you can use Google Translate (external link) for translation.

 NB: NEVER deposit money to an account outside of Sweden to get a room/apartment.
 There are people trying to scam international students by posting fake ads and asking for a deposit in advance.
 If the ad seems suspicious, or too good to be true, contact the website.

 We recommend you to start looking for a place to live as soon as possible, before arriving to Sweden.
 You reply to an ad simply by contacting the person advertising by e-mail or phone to discuss the renting conditions and then you sign a contract with your new landlord.
 When subletting an apartment it is common that the landlord ask for a deposit, usually one month’s rent that is return after the contract has ended.
 Do not pay a deposit before signing a contract.

 In the local newspaper, Borås Tidning, you can find ads for available rooms and apartments or place your own ad.
 Contact Borås Tidning (external link) to do so.

 Families and couples

 As mentioned above, it can be difficult to find accommodation for more than one person.
-But if you still want to share housing, for example share a larger apartment to keep the costs down or for company and therefore need to find a roommate, you can "like" the University of Borås Facebook page (external link) or join the Facebook group for International Students at the University of Borås (external link).
+But if you still want to share housing, it is possible to look for larger apartments suitable for sharing.
+Make sure that you talk to the landlord about how many people will be living in the apartment as there might be rules about how many is the maximum number of tenants.
+To find possible roommates you can "like" the University of Borås Facebook page (external link) or join the Facebook group for International Students at the University of Borås (external link).